Amazon Future Engineer Scholarship

 - Financial need – Usually based on household income

-- Teacher recommendation – We’d prefer this to be your computer science teacher if you have one, or a teacher who knows you well
+- Teacher survey (10 minutes) – We’d prefer this to be your computer science, robotics, or hardware engineering teacher if you have one, or a teacher who knows you well

 - Racial, ethnic and gender diversity